 ABA Services for Autism Diagnoses Now Covered Under the State’s Medicaid Program

-Coverage of applied behavior analysis therapy in Wyoming will be available starting January 1, 2017 under the State’s Medicaid program.
+Coverage of applied behavior analysis therapy in Wyoming is now available under the State’s Medicaid program.

 ABA services will be available to children up to the age of 20 who have a diagnosis of autism spectrum disorder.
 Treatment services are limited to 20 visits per year, unless additional treatments are determined to be medically necessary.